How to check SCTEVT results, step by step guide

 - Click on the results link given on the homepage

-- On next page click on the results you are searching for
+- On next page click on the results, you are searching for

 - Enter required details